peternagel/iOSMetaWearApi/README.md

 - Device running iOS 7.1 or later with Bluetooth 4.0

 > REQUIREMENT NOTES
 The iOS simulator doesn’t support Bluetooth 4.0, so test apps must be run on a real iOS device which requires a developer account.
-Bluetooth 4.0 avaliable on iPhone 4S+, iPad 3rd generation+, or iPod Touch 5th generation.
+Bluetooth 4.0 available on iPhone 4S+, iPad 3rd generation+, or iPod Touch 5th generation.

 ### License
 See the [License](https://github.com/mbientlab/Metawear-iOSAPI/blob/master/LICENSE)